Fussball Training ohne Torwart Symbolbild

 2. Rondo: A group of players tries to keep the ball within a circle, while a smaller group tries to capture the ball.
 This trains ball control and teamwork.

-Shooting training
+shooting training

 2. Shooting at markers: Players try to hit predetermined markers in the goal to increase their accuracy.

-Dribbling and ball control
+dribbling and ball control

-1. Dribbling Course: Players go through a course with obstacles to test their dribbling skills.
+1. Dribbling course: Players go through a course with obstacles to test their dribbling skills.

 2. 1-on-1 dribbling: Two players compete against each other and try to control the ball and get past their opponent.

-Small-field games
+small-field games

 1. 3-on-3: Three players per team compete against each other on a small field to score goals and maintain control of the game.
 This form of play encourages quick switching and teamwork.